tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 While in all cases the models fit the data well, one can observe two things.

-First, for the time that we added colored noise to "Cylon", just as in the previous tutorial, the transients created by the noise are fit by our spline dictionary.
+First, for the time that we added colored noise to Cylon, just as in the previous tutorial, the transients created by the noise are fit by our spline dictionary.

 Second, especially for the time without the colored noise, we can see that apart from a couple